Ottawa, December 14, 2021

-This memorandum has been revised to include pre-arrival, arrival and post arrival processes for house bills, house bill close messages and supplementary cargo data.
+- (b) include updates to pre-arrival, arrival and post arrival requirements and processes for house bills, house bill close messages and supplementary cargo data

-For information about the reporting and transportation of goods being exported from Canada refer to Memorandum D3-1-8, Cargo – Export Movements.
+For information about the reporting and transportation of goods being exported from Canada, refer to Memorandum D3-1-8, Cargo: Export Movements.

 For information on the release of commercial goods, please refer to Memorandum D17-1-4, Release of Commercial Goods.

-Guidelines and General Information
+Guidelines and general information

-The following definitions apply to this memorandum:
+1. The following definitions apply to this memorandum:

 - Administrative Monetary Penalty System (AMPS)